 Foccacia is perfect for dipping and emits wonderful aromas whilst it cooks.
 It needs a fairly hot oven to get it right, around 260 ˚C, and requires around 15–20 minutes baking time.
 It’s not a hard bread to bake though.

 Once baked, dip the bread in your baked Camembert….delicious!

 Potato Dauphinoise from the wood fired garden oven

 Another great dish for sharing with friends or for cooking as an accompaniment to a steak is that of Dauphinoise Potatoes – a rich, creamy and comforting side dish.
 Just cool your pizza oven to around 200˚C and bake your Dauphinoise dish for around 50 minutes.
 Make sure you’re not shy with the cream and Gruyere cheese, as the cheesier the better – no one likes a dry Dauphinoise.

-One of the best recipes we have used is this one.
 Be warned, however, this dish is so delicious, especially when cooked in a Fornino oven, it’s imperative you make double, as everyone will want to tuck in!

 Wood fired corn on the cob

 Not many people have had the pleasure of tasting corn on the cob as soon as it’s come off the grill, or in this case out of a wood fired pizza oven.
 The pizza oven encourages a smoky flavour and caramelisation that makes corn on the cob a unique experience for the palate.
 It’s a great dish to offer to guests over the festive period – warm, wholesome and filling and, when laced in butter, a dish not many would dislike.

 Superbly smoked ribs and pulled pork cooked the wood-fired way